TiAlRo/Translate/README.md

 Node.js must be installed on both the audio client and the server.
 Google Cloud Speech-to-Text and Translation AI have to be available from the server, i.e., the credentials to access these API must be accessible from node (see Google Cloud's [Set up Application Default Credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc)).

+To install the server dependencies, run `npm i` in the server's directory.

 ## Usage ##

 To start the server on Windows, type the following line into a cmd: